Gaziosmanpaşa: Gaziosmanpaşa today

 The centre of Gaziosmanpaşa is still inhabited by the descendants of the 1950s and 1960s Balkan immigrants.
-Now most of the original illegal houses are being pulled down and replaced with semi-legal blocks of flats to house the children and grandchildren.
+Most of the original illegal houses have been pulled down and replaced with semi-legal blocks of flats to house the children and grandchildren.

 Other areas, often isolated communities far out of the city, are dominated by populations of migrants from Anatolia.
 These areas are an ethnic, religious and political melting pot.
 In particular, one area of Gaziosmanpaşa has a substantial population of migrants from Tunceli Province, a province mainly populated by people who claim both Kurdish and Zaza identities.
 The mixture of people plus the number of young people in the communities has at times given Gaziosmanpaşa the unfortunate reputation for being the centre of crime and of left- and right-wing violence in Istanbul.

 The city council is trying to spend its way out of this situation by putting in sports facilities, theatres, shopping centres and better transport to the city.
 But still more and more housing is being built.
 As the area has grown without sufficient control or regulations the city is still struggling to put in schools and other infrastructure throughout Gaziosmanpaşa to support the population, while industrial development is taking place too.

 The area itself suffers from unemployment despite the industry coming in, and the main employers are small workshops producing light fittings, electrical goods, clothing, lathe and metalwork and car repairs.

 Urban renewal projects aim to revitalize the district through increasing housing prices.